F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 - What is the F1 score good for?

-- What is PR Curve and how to actually use it?
+- What is the PR curve, and how do you actually use it?

-- If my problem is highly imbalanced should I use ROC AUC or PR AUC?
+- If my dataset is highly imbalanced, should I use ROC AUC or PR AUC?

 Ok, let’s do this!